Introduction to Sexual Orientation and Gender Identity. In order to better understand we need to review some basic concepts.

 Gender identity is a person’s internal sense of being a man, woman, neither or both.
-It is the state of being a man or woman or another gender according to social and cultural norms.

 Since gender identity is internal, one’s gender identity is not necessarily visible to others.